DonaldWhyte/mocking-in-rust-using-double/contents.md

 ```

 [NEXT]
+## Defining Mock Collaborators

-Generate implementations of all methods in the mock `struct`:
+Generate implementations of all methods in mock `struct`:

 ```
 impl TraitToMock for NameOfMockStruct {